 It specifies certain rights to both you and the landlord, such as your right to live in the home for the agreed term and your landlord's right to receive rent for letting the property.

-There are specific requirements linked to an AST that include:
+There are specific requirements linked to the tenancy that include:

 The property must be the main home of the occupant(s)